kmille36/scrcpy-audio-support/README.md

 HOW-TO-USE:

 - Download it in realeases, then run exe file to install.
 It will extract files in current directory and create desktop shortcut.
-You need to follow these intructions in first time setup, after done you can simply connect directly your phone over wifi without any confirmation.
+You need to follow these instructions in first time setup, after done you can simply connect directly your phone over wifi without any confirmation.